carmenhchung-zz/clean-nest/README.md

 The coverage includes damaged to goods, broken or stolen tools and also on the job injuries.

 Other costs include marketing and advertisements, hosting of the site and services.
 As such costing would be considered minimal.

+## PROJECT PLANNING

+User stories for the whole application.
+A workflow diagram of the user journey/s.
+Wireframes for at least 5 screens.
+Entity Relationship Diagram (ERD).
+Project plan and estimation.

+## TOOLS & METHODOLOGIES

+Tools and methodologies
+Trello or similar project management tool to be used to track progress of build.
+Code review.
+Demonstrate that you have had your code reviewed by other students and that you have provided a code review for others.
+GitHub.
+Demonstrate use of frequent commits, pull requests, documentation.
+Use Agile development methodologies.
+Provide evidence you have used code quality tools (eg. Traceroute, Bullet, Brakeman, Rails Best Practices tool, RuboCop, RubyCritic, CodeClimate).

+## CODING

+Rails application code
+Demonstrate Ruby on Rails development skills.

+Create your application using Ruby on Rails.
+Demonstrate knowledge of Rails conventions.
+Use postgresql database in development.
+Use an API (eg. Omniauth, Geocoding, Maps, other..).
+Use appropriate gems.
+Use environmental variables to protect API keys etc. (dotenv) Implement a payment system for your product. (e.g. Stripe) Your app must send transactional emails (eg. using Mailgun).
+Your app should have an internal user messaging system.
+Your app will have some type of searching, sorting and/or filtering capability.
+Your app will have some type of file uploading capability (eg. images).
+Your app will have authentication (eg. Devise, must have full functionality in place).
+Your app will have authorisation (users have restrictions on what they can see and edit).
+Your app will have an admin dashboard for the admin user to administrate the site.
+Document your application with a README that explains how to setup, configure and use your application.

+Deployed application
+Your application is to be deployed to Heroku (recommended) or AWS.